 Getting published in a peer-reviewed journal often takes a long time from the time of initial submission.
-Editors and reviewers use the waiting time to evaluate and critique manuscripts, and authors make the necessary changes.
-To shorten that waiting time, scholars submit their unpublished work in the form of preprints.
-This allows authors to receive early feedback from their peers, which might help revise and prepare the submission preprints.
+Editors and reviewers use the waiting time to evaluate and critique manuscripts, while authors make the necessary changes.
+Nonetheless, scholars submit their unpublished work in the form of preprints to shorten that waiting time.
+This allows authors to receive early feedback from their peers, which may help with the revision process and preparing the submission preprints.

 Preprints are also a way to protect intellectual property rights and can demonstrate the methods used to reach a finding or discovery.
 Many publishers allow work to get published to preprint servers before submission.
-Still, many journals do not allow the use of preprints in the references as they are not considered credible sources.
+However, many journals don’t allow the use of preprints in the references section, as they aren’t considered credible sources.
 Check this list of academic publishers by preprint policy for more help.

 In the digital land of scholarly publishing, the main role of preprints is that they allow scholars to disseminate their work quickly and to a much wider audience than they could by publishing in traditional journals.
-Preprints servers allow scholars to put their work out there and get feedback in real-time.
-They also ensure that open access to journal work is available regardless of where they formally publish.
+Preprint servers allow scholars to put their work out there and receive feedback in real time.
+They also ensure that authors and readers have access to Open Access work regardless of where they formally publish.

 Some popular preprint servers